Tres veces Ana: Production

 Production on the telenovela began on January 4, 2016 in Mexico City.
-Alex Sirvent has been confirmed to perform the theme songs of the telenovela.
+Alex Sirvent was confirmed to perform the theme songs of the telenovela.

 During the casting process and pre-production, the telenovela's working title was "Como tres gotas de agua".

 On December 22, 2015 Angelique Boyer confirmed through her Twitter account that the ultimate title of the telenovela was Frente al mismo rostro.
-In March 2016 the title was changed again, becoming Tres veces Ana.
+In March 2016, the title was changed again, becoming Tres veces Ana.